 At Mazzoni Karam Petorak & Valvano, we understand how much a criminal record can affect your future.
 It can prevent you from getting a good job, renting an apartment, buying a home, and more.
-That’s why the ARD program is such a good fit for first-time offenders.
+That’s why the Accelerated Rehabilitative Disposition (ARD) program is such a good fit for first-time offenders.
 It gives you the second chance you deserve.

 What is The ARD Program?